-BUT, the frozen boneless skinless chicken breast was $1.70 per pound.
-So I bought a big bag of that.
+BUT, the bags of frozen boneless skinless chicken breast is $1.70 per pound.
+I always get a bag of those.

-They had a long roll of Bob Evans sausage for $2.48 per pound, regular price.
+They often have 2 lb rolls Bob Evans sausage for $2.48 per pound, regular price.
 I can’t always find it at that price lately, so I grabbed that.

-I actually found some good deals in the frozen foods section.
+I always find good deals in the frozen section.

 One of my main goals when I shop frozen foods is to keep my husband from eating out every day at work.
 So when I find a good deal, or something a little different, I snatch it up.

-They had chicken sandwiches that look to me like copycat Chick Fil A. They worked out to $1.60 each.
+They have chicken sandwiches that taste like copycat Chick Fil A. They worked out to $1.60 each.
 (Waaay cheaper than, oh, the enticing food trucks outside the office.)

 Hot Pockets were on an awesome sale.